int-brain-lab/iblviewer/README.md

 # IBL Viewer
 The International Brain Laboratory Viewer is a simple and fast 3D interactive visualization tool based on VTK that uses GPU accelerated volume and surface rendering.
 It runs on python 3.8+ and it can be embed in Jupyter Lab/Notebook and Qt user interfaces.

+This viewer is featured with an optional QT user interface with more advanced functionalities like dynamic statistics.
+In the terminal, type `iblviewer` and see what parameters are available.
+The viewer launches by default with a Qt UI.

 Most of the viewer makes VTK usable as an interactive application and you may use it as such.
 Just use `from iblviewer.application import Viewer`

 The small added part related to IBL allows scientists to view their data and models for further analysis.
 From electrophysiological data to neuronal connectivity, this tool allows simple and effective 3D visualization for many use-cases like multi-slicing and time series even on volumes.
 In that case, you will use `from iblviewer.mouse_brain import MouseBrainViewer`

-This viewer is also featured with an optional QT user interface with more advanced functionalities like dynamic statistics.
-In the terminal, type `iblviewer` and see what parameters are available.
-The viewer launches by default with a Qt UI.

 ## Installation
 ```bash